ImGroovin/Star-Atlas-Resupply/README.md

 ![Resupply Button](https://imgroovin.github.io/Star-Atlas-Resupply/resupply_all_ships.png "Resupply Button")

 # Star Atlas Resupply by Shadow's Legacy [SLY]
 This is a browser-based script to resupply Star Atlas ships with a single approval.
 This is accomplished by leveraging the solana wallet-adapter function [signAllTransactions](https://solana-labs.github.io/wallet-adapter/classes/_solana_wallet_adapter_base.BaseSignerWalletAdapter.html#signAllTransactions).
-In an effort to increase efficiency, this script will also pack two instructions into each transaction, reducing transaction fees.
+In an effort to increase efficiency, this script will also pack four instructions into each transaction, reducing transaction fees.

 ### SECURITY NOTICE
 Users are encouraged to build their own instance of a browser-compatible Star Atlas Factory - Score file.
 Doing so ensures that you are using trusted code.
 A pre-built file is provided for convenience.